MYANMAR (BURMA) BIRDING TOUR: DETAILED ITINERARY

 Bagan is also an excellent place to go birding in Burma’s/Myanmar’s dry-zone.
 Sheltered from the southwest monsoon by high mountains, central Burma/Myanmar receives little rainfall and is a true semi-desert, with plants like euphorbias and acacias, reminiscent of parts of northwest India.
 Birding here is an unforgettable experience.
 Everywhere one looks are relics of all shapes and sizes, from golden stupas glittering in the hazy sunshine to tumble-down temples, each reflecting the architectural style of a different period.

-During our stay we will go birding along the Irrawaddy, with its huge sand-bars, and should find a selection of Southeast Asia’s resident ‘big-river’ birds, including River Lapwing, Small Pratincole, Sand Lark, Grey-throated Sand Martin (split from Brown -throated), White-tailed Stonechat and Striated Babbler.
+During our stay, we will go birding along the Irrawaddy, with its huge sand-bars, and should find a selection of Southeast Asia’s resident ‘big-river’ birds, including River Lapwing, Small Pratincole, Sand Lark, Grey-throated Martin, White-tailed Stonechat and Striated Babbler.
 We should also find Great Cormorant, Little and Eastern Great Egrets, Grey Heron, Ruddy Shelduck and Indian (or Burmese) Spot-billed Duck as well as numbers of waders, including Little Ringed and Kentish Plovers, Spotted Redshank, Common Greenshank, Common Sandpiper and Little and Temminck’s Stint, and Common and Pied Kingfishers.

-In the dry open country with clumps of scrub and scattered trees we should encounter four Burmese endemics, Burmese Bushlark (split from Rufous-winged), the semi-nomadic Jerdon’s Minivet (split from White-bellied), Hooded Treepie and White-throated Babbler (the latter a gregarious species which is common here and travels around in small parties feeding quietly under bushes).
+In the dry open country with clumps of scrub and scattered trees, we should encounter four Burmese endemics, Burmese Bushlark, the semi-nomadic Jerdon’s Minivet, Hooded Treepie and White-throated Babbler (the latter a gregarious species which is common here and travels around in small parties feeding quietly under bushes).

 Other typical resident birds in this habitat include Oriental (or Crested) Honey-Buzzard, Black-shouldered Kite, Shikra, Common Kestrel, Laggar Falcon, Barred Buttonquail, Red Turtle Dove, Indian Nightjar, Indian Roller, Paddyfield and Long-billed Pipits, Pied Bushchat, Blue Rock Thrush, Zitting Cisticola, Brown, Grey-breasted and Plain Prinias, Yellow-eyed Babbler, Purple Sunbird, Brown and Burmese Shrikes, House Crow, Jungle and Vinous-breasted Mynas, Plain-backed Sparrow, Baya Weaver, Red Avadavat and Scaly-breasted Munia.
 The local form of the Eurasian Collared Dove may merit full species status as Burmese Collared Dove.